menu icon

 sprinkling almonds on the crust of an unbaked pear frangipane galette.

-9. Sprinkle the edges of your galette with sliced almonds.
+9. If desired, sprinkle the edges of your galette with sliced almonds.

 Pear frangipane galette on parchment paper.